Leaders of far-right Hindu groups allegedly call for genocide of minorities in India

 “This also seems like the police are dragging its feet in catching the culprits and those who enjoy proximity with the government,” he added.

-Several incidents of hate speech against Muslims, including inflammatory statements by members of the government, have been recorded in recent months in India, which has an almost 80 per cent Hindu majority, followed by the third-highest number of Muslims at over 200 million.
+Several incidents of hate speech against Muslims, including inflammatory statements by members of the government, have been recorded in recent months in India.
+A 2020 report by Amnesty called India a “dangerous and violent space for Muslims”.

 In January 2020, Anurag Thakur, then Minister of State for Finance, had said at an election rally in Delhi: "Shoot down the rascals/the traitors to the country."
 No action was taken against him — either by the police or his party.